The data is in: Here’s what matters to B Corp employees

 Notably, employees at B Corps are more likely to view their leaders as communicating a motivating vision to employees.
 This is also one of the top drivers of employee engagement at B Corps.

-Given that B Corps are often mission-driven companies, this result might be expected, but keep in mind that employees at these organizations are often joining because of their desire to make a positive impact.
+Given that B Corps are often mission-driven companies, this result might be expected, but keep in mind that employees at these organizations often join because of their desire to make a positive impact.
 Therefore, the expectations are likely quite high.
-Leaders’ ability to continue to motivate employees around the mission and vision for the company positions B Corps to be successful over the longer-term.
+Leaders’ ability to continue to motivate employees around the mission and vision for the company positions B Corps to be successful over the longer term.

 More pride, confidence, and belief in innovation

-Employees at B Corps are more proud of working for their company than the average employee, they have greater confidence in the company products as compared to competitors, and are more likely to view their company as effectively acting on innovative ideas.
+Employees at B Corps are more proud of working for their company than the average employee.
+They have greater confidence in the company products than competitors and are more likely to view their company as effectively acting on innovative ideas.

 While comparisons to the average company in these cases are less dramatic than the first two differentiators, we think it’s noteworthy to call out this result and follow this data over the next few years.

-So if you compete with other B Corps for talent, are aiming to become a B Corp or just want to learn to operate more sustainably, these are three areas you might want to pay closer attention to the next time you capture employee feedback.
+So if you compete with other B Corps for talent, are aiming to become a B Corp, or just want to learn to operate more sustainably, these are three areas to which you might want to pay closer attention the next time you capture employee feedback.